henriquesimoes/humpback/README.md

 support under grant #2018/00031-7.
 Moreover, we also thank [SAE/Unicamp][7] for the support given.

-Opinions, hypothesis and conclusions, or recommendations made in this material are responsibility of the authors, and not necessarily reflect FAPESP's point of view.
+Opinions, hypothesis and conclusions, or recommendations made in this material are responsibility of the authors, and do not necessarily reflect FAPESP's point of view.

 [1]: http://lattes.cnpq.br/2364440352119569
 [2]: http://lattes.cnpq.br/1313385414995585